apigee/api-platform-samples/README.md

 2. cd to a sample proxy folder.

-3. Be sure you can execute the `deploy.sh` script:
+3. Be sure you can execute the `deploy.sh` script.
+For example:

    `chmod 744 deploy.sh`